cs01/blackdaemon/README.md

 [![](https://img.shields.io/badge/pypi-0.1.0.1-blue.svg)](https://pypi.python.org/pypi/blackdaemon/) <a href="https://github.com/ambv/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

 A daemon to automatically run the Uncompromising Code Formatter [`black`](https://github.com/ambv/black) by watching a directory or file for changes.
+[Try black online now](https://black.now.sh/).

+What is black?
+> Black is the uncompromising Python code formatter.
+By using it, you agree to cede control over minutiae of hand-formatting.
+In return, Black gives you speed, determinism, and freedom from pycodestyle nagging about formatting.
+You will save time and mental energy for more important matters.

 ## Installation